WeeSee/dockerized-midi2mp3-api/Readme.md

 Upload a JSON with base64 encoded Midi data and get a JSON including the base64 encoded Mp3 file.
 All details see below.

+This is a stateless microservice without volumes.
+The microservice runs forever and accepts http requests on the specified port.

 # Setup and run

 You need to have installed: